-Los Angeles, CA – Operating a food truck business can be incredibly rewarding.
+Operating a food truck business can be incredibly rewarding.
 The smiling faces of your loyal customers as they meet your truck on familiar street corners, there’s no better feeling in the world.
 Of course, the food truck business isn’t always fun and games.
 There will be the occasional disgruntled customer, insufficient inventory orders, and spoiled food that can make the food truck business difficult, but those are normal occurrences.
-One problem you’ll definitely want to avoid at all costs has to do with proper food truck construction.
+One problem you’ll definitely want to avoid at all costs has to do with a proper commercial kitchen and food truck construction.

 The Proper Way to Construct a Food Truck